The Best Way to Travel: Solo, With Friends, or With a Tour?

 Cons of Travel with Family or Friends

-• Different travel styles can create friction — especially if you like to see, eat, and do very different kind of things.
+• Different travel styles can create friction — especially if you like to see, eat, and do very different kinds of things.
 It can also be hard if you have different levels of cleanliness, adventuresomeness, or energy.

 • The nitty-gritty can get old: you’ll spend a lot of time having conversations about things like how to spend your time, where to go next, and how to choose a restaurant.